1 General Guidelines & Preliminary Information

 Down: 8:30, 11:00, 14:00, 16:00, 18:00, 20:00, late service somewhere between 22:00-23:00

-If you are renting a car at the airport turn left at the first set of lights on to Valencia and follow this road until it ends at the Ajo Way.
+If you are renting a car at the airport turn left at the first set of lights on to Valencia and follow this road until it ends at Ajo Way.
 There are large supermarkets on Valencia.
 The most convenient gas station to fill up on return is at Valencia and Tucson Blvd., 2 miles from the airport.

 1.5 Accommodation and Meals

 Accommodation consists of rooms with two or more single beds and a private bathroom.
 To keep operating costs down we have only infrequent janitorial service.
-You will be required to make your own bed and, at the end of your stay, to strip the bed and place dirty sheets and towels in one of the pillow cases, and place them in the laundry closet.
+You will be required to make your own bed and, at the end of your stay, to strip the bed and place dirty sheets and towels in one of the pillow cases, and place them in front of the linen closet.
 We also request that you clean your room if time permits (good to do on cloudy nights!).

 |Breakfast (Breckfast is a cooked meal ordered on the Night Lunch web form)||

 Please pay for your meals before leaving the mountain by settling your account at the KPNO admin desk with Bellina Lopez between the hours of 0815 and 1515.
 You may use cash, check, MasterCard, or Visa.
 There is also a form that you can deposit to leave your credit card authorization after hours.

 Some observers with transportation prefer to bring provisions to MDM which has a simple kitchen (microwave, fridge/freezer, toaster, range-top, utensils).
 MDM Observatory is located on the Tohono O'Odham Indian Reservation; alcohol is not permitted.
 Each observing control room has a stereo tuner and CD player.
 We have a small CD collection donated by observers.
 If you bring an appropriate cord, a phone or portasble music device could also be plugged in.